evmos/docs/docs/protocol/concepts/replay-protection.md

 # EIP-155: Replay Protection

-As Cosmos SDK based blockchains use Bech32 representations for addresses, which contain a unique prefix per chain, replay protection of transactions is inherently present.
+[EIP-155](https://eips.ethereum.org/EIPS/eip-155) is an Ethereum Improvement Proposal, that has introduced a simple replay protection mechanism, by including the chain ID information into the signed transaction data.
-However, as Ethereum-based transactions rely on the Hex representation of addresses, this unique property is evaded.
+This was necessary, because Ethereum-based transactions rely on the Hex representation of addresses, which are not necessarily unique to a given network.
-This means that transactions signed on a different network could be valid transactions on other networks too, as the same addresses are involved e.g. in a token transfer.
+This means that single signed transaction could be valid on multiple networks, as the same addresses are involved e.g. in a token transfer.
-This potential exploit is addressed by including the chain ID information in the transaction data that is signed.
+This holds the potential for exploits and is addressed by enforcing the EIP-155 replay protection.

+Cosmos SDK-based blockchains use Bech32 representations for addresses, which contain a unique prefix per chain.
+This means, that for Cosmos transactions, replay protection is inherently present as addresses of a given chain are not valid addresses on other chains.
+However, as Evmos also accepts EVM transactions, handling only those transactions that conform to EIP-155 becomes a requirement again.

 This requires special care to be taken when selecting an EIP-155 compliant [chain ID](./chain-id.mdx) to avoid duplication amongst chains.